"*" indicates required fields

 Don’t go yet!

 If you’re not ready for a cash offer, let us know your name and email and we’ll keep you informed with our latest offers and guidance on how best to sell.

-Homeowners in the UK are finding new ways to sell their homes.
+Homeowners in the UK are finding new ways to sell their houses.
 Depending on your location in the UK you could shell out an extra 1% to 3.5% of your purchase price straight into the hands of your estate agent when the property is sold.
 Therefore, if you sell for £300,000 you could be parting with £3,000 to £10,500.

 With homeowners fed up with the endless costs when it comes to selling many are turning to the internet – but forget Zoopla and Rightmove.
 Social media platforms and advertising sites are now being harnessed by homeowners wanting to sell their homes without the pitfalls of using a traditional real estate agent.

 Some of us are addicted to securing bargains on e-commerce platform eBay.
 However, amongst the second-hand clothes and oodles of collectables are people buy and sell their homes.
 Whilst many tend to be holiday homes abroad in countries such as expat favourites France and Spain, there is a large number in the UK.

 If you want to sell your house on eBay, you will have to pay a one-off £35 charge to the e-commerce giant when listing your property.
 If the property sells you will be charged 3.4% + 20p of the final sale price of your home.
 Therefore, if your property sold for £250,000 you would take home £241,499.80, with £8,500.20 heading to PayPal to cover their fee.

 |PayPal 20p flat charge||£0.20|

 All homeowners wanting to sell on eBay will need to create a listing for their property, including a detailed description and clear photographs.
 Homes can only be listed on eBay as classified ads, which means no bidding takes place.
 Therefore, the advertised price of the house should be exactly what you want it to sell for.